- GEORGIA ||

 Other Gay Tbilisi Bars

 - Unholy Bar: We love the name of this bar and the name matches perfectly for what goes on in here.
-More of a bar fused with a club, Unholy Bar stays open until the wee hours of the morning.
-For the darkroom lovers out there, Unholy Bar has a little one for you to get unholy in.
+More of a bar fused with a club and one tiny little dance floor, Unholy Bar stays open until the wee hours of the morning.
+For the darkroom lovers out there, Unholy Bar has a little one for you to get unholy in right next to the smoking room.

 - Fabrika: As mentioned in the hotel recommendations, this may look like an industrial hostel from the outside, but there are bars and restaurants scattered all over the courtyard and the place is buzzing with energy any day of the week.
 This place is incredibly hipster and a big hang out spot for the local and traveling LGBTQ+ crew.
 You cannot go wrong with any of the bars or restaurants, but keep in mind that they close at 1 AM, so it is a great pregame spot.